abarreraaponte/deno-wasm/README.md

 # EntropyERP Monorepo Project

-This repository contains a full-stack application with a React frontend, a Hono backend, and a shared directory for common code, all managed in a monorepo structure.
+This repository contains a full-stack application with a React frontend, a Hono backend, all managed in a monorepo structure.

 ## Project Structure